 | Cosmetics | FDA 21 CFR 701, ISO 22716 | SBS Board, PP | 99.5% |

-Consumer product label printing for items like tools or hardware also has rules.
-They need permanent adhesives and outdoor durability.
-The latest 2026 trends point to even stricter material tracing.
-According to Statista 2026 market data, demand for compliant labels is projected to grow.
-Brands in all sectors must prepare their supply chains now.
+Consumer labels for things like tools or hardware have rules too: permanent glue and outdoor durability.
+The 2026 trend points to even stricter material tracing.
+Per Statista 2026 market data, demand for compliant labels is set to grow, so brands in every sector should get their supply chains ready now.

-annual growth is projected for the compliant packaging sector, driven by tightening global regulations as of 2026.
+yearly growth is projected for compliant packaging, driven by tightening global rules as of 2026.

-How to Develop Label Specifications That Secure Government Contracts
+How to Write Label Specs That Win Government Contracts

-Winning bids start with precise, defensible specifications.
-Follow this step-by-step guide to build a strong proposal.
+Winning bids start with clear, defensible specs.
+Here is a step-by-step way to build a strong proposal.

-First, reference the exact regulatory standard in your RFP.
+First, name the exact rule in your RFP.
 For food, cite 21 CFR Part 101.
 For electronics, cite UL 969.
-This removes ambiguity for suppliers.
-Second, define material specs with measurable targets.
-Specify substrate type, weight (e.g., 300 gsm), adhesive type, and finish.
-Require a Certificate of Analysis from the material supplier.
+That removes any guesswork for suppliers.
+Second, set material specs with hard numbers: spell out the material type, weight (for example, 300 gsm), glue type, and finish, and require a Certificate of Analysis (a lab document proving the material meets spec) from the material supplier.

 Navigating Volume and Flexibility

-Start by auditing your current label specs against the target agency's standards.
-Identify gaps in durability, material, or testing needs.
-This proactive step can save months of delay.
-Partner with a maker that has in-house control across prepress, print, and finishing.
-Our five core systems, including the Heidelberg press, ensure consistency.
-We archive ICC profiles for every job for perfect reorders.
-For example, ensuring your 300 gsm FSC-certified material is printed with Pantone-matched inks at 1200 dpi on an ISO-certified press to achieve a Delta E under 2.0 is a critical step for success in the current 2026 market.
+Start by checking your current label specs against the target agency's standards.
+Find the gaps in toughness, material, or testing.
+This one step can save you months of delay.
+Then pick a maker that controls prepress, printing, and finishing in-house.
+Our five core systems, including a calibrated offset press, keep things consistent, and we save the color settings for every job so reorders match perfectly.
+For example, making sure your 300 gsm FSC-certified material is printed with Pantone-matched inks at 1200 dpi on a certified press to hit Delta E under 2.0 is a critical step in today's market.

-Ready to improve your custom label printing government purchase order?
-The next step is to get a skilled review of your specifications.
+Ready to move forward?
+The next step is a skilled review of your specs.
 Contact us today to request a quote and start your compliance journey.
-Based on our 15 years of experience, this initial consultation identifies the majority of compliance risks before production begins.
+In our experience, this first consultation catches most compliance risks before production begins.

 Frequently Asked Questions